LanguageModelling/BookCorpusLanguageModelling/README.md

 - **Encoding**: Tokens are encoded using a defined `encoding` size.
 - **Train/Test Split**: The dataset is divided into training and test sets.
 - **DataLoader**: Provides sequential data in batches for training and evaluation.
+- **Shannon**: Provides a Method to generate n tokens for a given model.
+- While creating the library class, we specify the vocab size - based on the same it will choose a character level implementation or a byte pair implementation.

 ---